-Student teams (of ~2) will fully prepare and execute 1-week Applied Modules.
-You are essentially the "professor" for your 1-week module.
+Students will fully prepare and execute 1-week Applied Modules.
+You are essentially the "Professor" for your 1-week module.
 This means you'll prepare and deliver lectures, hand out a reference material package, and prepare and grade a HW set.
 The ground rules for the modules are to start with Maxwell's equations, and then use them to lead into your topic.

-Each student will also write an independent (sole author) paper on his/her topic (~ 5 - 10 pages, journal format).
-Ideally these will cover two different & coordinated aspects of your topic.
+Each student will also write an independent (sole author) paper on his/her topic ($\sim 5-10$ pages, journal format).
 These papers will be handed out as the key component of your reference material package.
 Your papers will be graded by your peers as well as Dr. Pittman.